-The Piton de la Fournaise to Iron Hole cascades through the Salazie, Mafate and Cilaos, Reunion is a paradise for hikers.
+From the Piton de la Fournaise to the Iron Hole waterfalls through Salazie, Mafate and Cilaos, Reunion is a paradise for hikers.
 But it is also possible to spend moments of relaxation and stroll on the beaches of Boucan Canot, the Hermitage, or Cap Méchant.

-So what to do on the island of Reunion?
-Where to go?
-Discover now, our selection of the most beautiful places!
+So what to do in Reunion Island?
+Where to go for your Reunion Island vacation?
+Discover now, our selection of the most beautiful places and must-see attractions!

-We start this top with a classic: Piton de la Fournaise.
-From its 2,632 meter high, this volcano still in activityis the main tourist attraction of the south-east of the island of Reunion.
+We start this top list with a classic: Piton de la Fournaise volcano.
+At 2,632 meters high, this still active volcano is the main tourist attraction of the south-east of Reunion Island.

-To get there you will have to rent a car , then you will have to go through Le Tampon then the Plaine des Cafres.
-After crossing several villages, you will arrive at the Volcano House, the starting point of the car climb to the summit.
+To get there you will need to rent a car, then head to Le Tampon and then the Plaine des Cafres.
+After crossing several villages, you will arrive at the Volcano House, the starting point for driving up to the summit.

 An alternative is to bypass the volcano from the south by taking the N2 to admire the other side and walk on dry lava (but on this side you can not climb to the top).

 The road that leads to the summit of Piton de la Fournaise is simply breathtaking.